gabrielle-pch/gabrielle-pch/README.md

-# Also known as StaaR, Crypto CM && Future Dev
+# Also known as StaaR, Community Builder && Future Dev

 ![Banner](https://github.com/gabrielle-pch/gabrielle-pch/blob/main/0293592C-EEFF-4807-BB5E-F64408822750.gif)

 <h3 align="left">About me :</h3>
 <p align="left">
 Hi there!
-I’m a Community Manager in the crypto space, tech enthusiast, designer, and a student at 42 Luxembourg.
+I’m a Community Manager and Builder mostly in the crypto space, tech enthusiast, designer, and a student at 42 Luxembourg.
 Passionate about innovation, I blend creativity and technology to build impactful projects. 🚀
 </p>

 ### My Socials :